-If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-A career that's increasingly in demand is an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+One of the most in-demand careers is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

 A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll be knowledgeable about:
+And, most importantly, you’ll learn a great deal about:

 - Air conditioners